Should my business master’s degree match my undergrad degree?

 At the UQ Business School, we design our postgraduate programs to meet the needs of all students, whether you’re continuing in the same field or switching to a new area.
 This means you don’t need to worry about starting at a disadvantage if your undergraduate study doesn’t align perfectly with your postgraduate program – you’ll still gain those critical business skills as you go.
 And if you are transitioning directly from the relevant undergraduate program, you’ll get to diversify and extend your business knowledge through specialising in a new area.
 It’s a win-win.

 For example, after completing a Bachelor of Business Management, you could study a Master of Business to specialise in an area of business not covered by the undergraduate program (such as advertising, organisational sustainability or supply chain management).
-Or you might choose to diversify your skills further by studying:
+Or you might choose to diversify your skills further by studying a:

 “Undertaking my Master of Business at UQ has enabled me to pursue my studies in sustainability while also dual-majoring in international business.
 I would advise anyone considering studying at UQ to think no more and commit to this life-changing experience.
 UQ not only provides a top-tier education and industry connections but also a wonderful opportunity for personal growth."